Privacy Policy

 Compliance Data and Investment Data will generally be retained for a minimum period of five years following termination of the business relationship or potential business relationship between us and yourself, between us and the entity you represent, or between us and our customer of which you are an end user, as may be the case.
 This is primarily so as to ensure that we are in line with our legal obligations as deriving from the PMLA, the PMLFTR and the IPs.
 We may, however, retain the aforementioned data for longer periods when authorised or obliged to do so by the FIAU, other relevant authorities or any applicable legislation.

-Transactional Data pertaining to End Users of our customers shall be kept for a minimum period of 10 years from expiry or termination of our business relationship with said customers.
+Transactional Data pertaining to customers of our merchants shall be kept for a minimum period of 10 years from expiry or termination of our business relationship with said customers.
 This period is based on our legal obligations as emanating from the VFA Rulebook published by the MFSA.

 Financial Data, as well as any reasonably related information, shall generally be retained by us for a period of 10 years.
 The period has been established on the basis of Payhound's record-keeping obligations in its capacity as a private limited liability company under the applicable laws relating to corporate compliance and taxation.

-In the instances not outlined above, Personal Data pertaining to individuals as governed by this Privacy Policy shall be retained for a period which is to be determined on an ad hoc basis, and such depending on the nature of the data collected and the purpose thereof in accordance with the rationale applied as described in this section 11.
+In the instances not outlined above, personal data pertaining to individuals as governed by this Policy shall be retained for a period which is to be determined on an ad hoc basis, and such depending on the nature of the data collected and the purpose thereof in accordance with the rationale applied as described in this section 5.

 For information relating to the retention of Cookie Data, please refer to our Cookie Policy.